w3c/svgwg/master/render.md

 determining the target of a pointer event.
-Stacking contexts do not affect the position of elements in the DOM tree, and their presence or absence does not affect an element's position, size or orientation in the canvas' X-Y plane - only the order in which it is painted.</p>
+Stacking contexts do not affect the position of elements in the DOM tree, and their presence or absence does not affect an element's position, size or orientation in the canvas' X-Y plane - only the order in which it is painted.

 <p>Stacking contexts can contain further stacking contexts.
 A stacking context is
-atomic from the point of view of its parent stacking context; elements in ancestor stacking contexts may not come between any of its elements.</p>
+atomic from the point of view of its parent stacking context; elements in ancestor stacking contexts may not come between any of its elements.

 <p>Each element belongs to one stacking context.
 Elements in a stacking context
-must be stacked according to document order.</p>
+must be stacked according to document order.

-<p>With the exception of the {{foreignObject}} element, the back to front
+<p>With the exception of the <{foreignObject}> element, the back to front
-stacking order for a stacking context created by an SVG element is:</p>
+stacking order for a stacking context created by an SVG element is:

 <ol>
   <li>the background and borders of the element forming the stacking